byuawsfhtl/JsonWalker/README.md

 ```

 ## Some Constraints

 1. Indexes must be in the form [n] or [n:m]
 2. Defaults must be in the form (value;type)
-3. MultiValues must be in the form value1, value2, value3
+3. MultiValues must be in the form value1, value2, ...
 4. The MultiValue must be the last path in the string
 5. The MultiValue must not contain a path divider, it instead uses a comma for separation and a greater than sign for continuation
 6. The MultiValue must not contain another MultiValue
 7. The Index must have a specific index if it is used in a MultiValue
+8. The MultiValue must not contain a DictIter or an Index with a wildcard
-8. In order to iterate through a list, a index/range must be specified
+9. In order to iterate through a list, a index/range must be specified
-9. The Default must contain a type if it is used in a MultiValue, unless it is a string
+10. The Default must contain a type
-10. Items leave the generator in this order, where their internal order is specified by order in the path: Contexts, Values
+11. Items leave the generator in this order, where their internal order is specified by order in the path: Contexts, Values
+12. DictIters must be {\*}